Magnetic Header

 Iteration 4: Expand instead of squeeze

 What if the header expanded on dock instead of compressing? scaleX: 1.012 when docked, back to 1 on undock.
-This time, the scale was part of the same animate call as the position: one spring driving both properties.
+This time, scale was part of the same animate() call as position—one spring driving both properties.

-No bounce.
 The header pulls up, widens slightly, lands.
 The asymmetry between dock and undock seems to have worked.

 What I took away

 Damping controls character more than stiffness does.
-Stiffness is speed.
-Damping is whether the spring overshoots, wobbles, or stops dead.
+Stiffness is speed; damping is whether the spring overshoots, wobbles, or stops dead.
 For a magnetic interaction, both need to be high: fast and decisive.

-The scaleX expand only worked when it was part of the same animate call as the position.
+The scaleX expand only worked when it was part of the same animate() call as position.
 As a separate spring, it jittered.
 Unified, it became part of one gesture.